Wizards & Warriors III: Kuros: Visions of Power: Plot

 Wizards & Warriors III: Kuros: Visions of Power takes place immediately after the events at the end of the previous game, Ironsword: Wizards & Warriors II, when Kuros has defeated his nemesis, the evil wizard Malkil, on the peak of IceFire Mountain.
 Unaware that Malkil's spirit has survived, Kuros is struck by a bolt of magic from the spirit, knocking him out and removing his armor, memory, and honor.
 A weakened Malkil then flees and takes refuge in the peaceful city of Piedup, where he dethrones Good King James and takes control of the city.
 Meanwhile, Kuros has been left to wander in the wilderness without any weapons, armor, or food.
 After wandering for several months, he finally reaches the city of Piedup, where Malkil's spirit lies.
 While in the city, Kuros assumes several disguises of wizard, knight, and thief, in order to travel through town undetected and build strength and skill, rescue damsels, and prepare for his battle with Malkil.

 Eventually, Kuros makes his way to the throne room in the castle of Piedup.
-After freeing Good King James, Kuros encounters Malkil, who offers his partnership to Kuros, saying that they would only destroy each other and that they could rule the world if they joined together.
+After freeing Good King James, Kuros encounters Malkil, who offers his partnership to Kuros, saying that they would only destroy each other and that they could rule the world if they joined.
 Players are then given the option of choosing "yes" or "no".
 If the player chooses "yes", Malkil then shoots Kuros in the back with magic and instantly defeats him while saying: "Ha!
 Ha!
 Ha!
 The Fool!!"
 Malkil then holds Kuros prisoner, and the game ends.
 If the player chooses "no", then the final battle commences; after Kuros defeats Malkil, Kuros is then sucked into a time portal, sending him into the future.
 The game then concludes, saying that Kuros has restored the city of Piedup to its former self, that the damsels have been saved, and that Good King James has taken back his throne; Kuros' legend is then immortalized among the people, as his saga "unfurls like a glorious banner".
 The game concludes by saying that, while Malkil will return, Kuros will be there to defeat him repeatedly, and according to the game, "the light shall reign until the end of time".
 The game's ending sets the stage for a sequel, but no sequel for the game was ever released.